Brighton Icebergers

 Their swims include a weekly Sunday 1.4 km "inside no-brainer" alongside Middle Brighton pier, and have organized annual competitive events including the 2 km John Locco Winter Invitational, the Greg Fountain Winter Pier to Pub, the Iceberger World Championship of the Bay Swim, and the Olsen Hooper Summer Handicap Swim, and awarded an Iceberger International Swimmer of the Year.

+History

 The club's long-time organizer is former school teacher John Locco, elected to Brighton Council in 1984 when the Brighton swimming baths had been in danger of closing, and later served as Mayor as well getting into a fist-fight with Baths Manager Mark Greene.
 He is said to have founded the club in the 1980s, but swims were already taking place in the 1950s.
 In 2015 the Royal Brighton Yacht Club caused a dispute by seeking to formalize governance of the Icebergers.

 Media

 British-Australian comedian David Brooks made a comic documentary about the group in 2013, originally titled Discovering the Icebergers and later An Iceberger with the Lot: From Bury to Brighton.
 Another documentary about the group, titled Icebergers and directed by Darcy Newton, won best documentary at the 2020 Melbourne Indie Film Festival.

 Don Warner's Beyond The Tip: Tales of the Icebergers of Brighton was published in 2019.